-For those paying attention to the debate over the Common Core education standards (CC), dissent seems to be rising and is moving school board-by-school board, state-by-state, and legislature-by-legislature.
+For those paying attention to the debate over the Common Core education standards (CC), dissent seems to be rising and is moving school board-by-school board, state-by-state, and legislature-by-legislature (link no longer available).
 This is unsurprising, and, I think, warranted given the opaque process that brought the Common Core standards to your child’s classroom.
 This can be contrasted with the adoption of state standards like the Massachusetts’s ones—long considered the toughest and most productive—that were adopted in the early 90’s after much public debate and revision, with input from a number of sources.
 The CC was designed as a nationalized curriculum, literally generated by “experts,” sans public comment and revision, and accepted by the states under the well-worn bargain of cooperative federalism contained in Obama’s Race to the Top education program.

 I don’t deny, as Ramesh Ponnuru recently noted, that some of the CC opposition is wrongly-stated and traffics in conspiratorial accusations.
 However, as Ponnuru concludes, the movement to a nationalized curriculum after the failure of No Child Left Behind is alone enough to raise anyone’s concern.
 Certain commentators like Sol Stern make an honest point that the CC can be seen as a conservative education reform initiative arising out of E.D.
 Hirsch’s Core Knowledge project.
 The focus is on content, rigor, tests; and that means, finally, children will learn across the board in any state and classroom.
 No more hiding out by deficient schools and teachers from their duties.
 Of course, we’ll see what their unions do as this implementation process unfolds, assuming that it does.